kubernetes-sigs/gateway-api/docs-src/spec.md

 precedence.</p>
 <p>If the referent cannot be found, the route must be dropped
 from the Gateway.
 The controller should raise the &ldquo;ResolvedRefs&rdquo;
-condition on the Gateway with the &ldquo;DroppedRoutes&rdquo; reason.
+condition on the Gateway with the &ldquo;DegradedRoutes&rdquo; reason.
 The gateway status for this route should be updated with a condition that describes the error more specifically.</p>
 <p>The protocol to use should be specified with the AppProtocol field on Service